 In January 2018 Stacie began her PhD journey.
 Her PhD study is focused on evaluating the role of digital creativity in pre-HE performing arts education and examining the national shortfall in digital performance capabilities of students entering HE courses and industry.

 Through practice based research methods and collaborating with key stakeholders, including professional companies, universities and key education providers this PhD aims to define and theorise a pedagogic framework for using technology within FE performing arts subjects, working within the existing syllabus and harnessing the skills already present in students.

 Alongside this, Stacie is working with People United, an innovative charity based in Canterbury promoting kindness and pro-social change through arts and creativity.
 Stacie is assisting in developing their communications strategy and enhancing their digital presence through producing relevant content, maintaining relationships and engaging new audiences.

 Stacie’s creative practice is interdisciplinary and mainly rooted in cine-choreographic exploration and collaboration.
-One of my latest collaborative projects commissioned by the National Maritime Museum, London, was a yearlong research project and screen dance installation titled Who is the Land which combined film and choreographic techniques to form part of an immersive installation.
+One of her latest collaborative projects commissioned by the National Maritime Museum, London, was a yearlong research project and screen dance installation titled Who is the Land which combined film and choreographic techniques to form part of an immersive installation.